AchintyaX/NumpyStack/MatplotlibBasics/README.md

 here are some functions basically, plots which are highly used to while machine learning so as to analyse the data

 # What next
+There are various properties of the graphs that have been untouched, it would be fun if you would play with them Also going through the documentation of the library would be helpful